-Apple updates news app, digital wallet; set to enter video streaming
+Apple enters video streaming, updates news, game and payment apps

 CUPERTINO, Calif.
-(Reuters) - Apple prepared to lift the curtain on Monday on a television and movie streaming service that will allow users of its 1.4 billion gadgets to stream television shows and movies, both Apple originals and those from other creators, in a first step to challenge streaming video leaders Netflix and Amazon.
+(Reuters) - Apple lifted the curtain on Monday on a television and movie streaming service that will allow users of its 1.4 billion gadgets worldwide to stream television shows and movies, both Apple originals and those from other creators, in a first step to challenge streaming video leaders Netflix and Amazon.

-Chief Executive Tim Cook introduced Monday’s event at the glass-enclosed Steve Jobs Theater at Apple’s Cupertino, California, headquarters, saying the event would focus on the technology company’s services, not its hardware.
+The launch was the centerpiece of an event at Apple’s Cupertino, California, headquarters that focused on the technology company’s services, not its hardware, as it deals with declining sales of its iPhone.

-Highlighting entertainment and financial services that run on its 1.4 billion consumer devices, rather than the devices themselves, is a momentous strategy shift led by Chief Executive Tim Cook, who succeeded the late Steve Jobs in 2011.
+Apple also introduced updates to its payment system, launched a games arcade, and added magazines to its news app.

 The company led off the event with an announcement that its free news app will now come in a paid-subscription version, called Apple News+, which curates a range of news articles and will include 300 magazines including National Geographic, People, Popular Science, Billboard and the New Yorker.
 Apple said it would cost $9.99 a month.